rhzd/airasia-asgnmnt/README.md

 # Intro

 This repository contains an example API for AirAsia recruitment assignment.
+The API can be consume at https://airasia-asgnmnt.herokuapp.com/api

 ## For local access